 Players: 1+

 Cat Crimes is a light puzzle game that features a bunch of naughty kittens, doing things they probably shouldn’t.
-To solve these cat crimes, delivered on story cards, players will analyse a range of clues, and use the game board set-up to analyse the actions of each cat.
-If you’re keen to use your tabletop gaming time to teach kids new skills, then Cat Crimes is the perfect game.
+To solve these cat crimes, delivered on story cards, players will analyse a range of clues, and use the game board set-up to work out the actions of each cat.
+If you’re keen to use your family tabletop gaming time to teach kids new skills, then Cat Crimes is the perfect game.

 As you tackle each case, you’ll use visual aids to determine each cat’s location, and then by process of deduction and logical reasoning, you can start ruling out particular cats.
 As you solve each case, the puzzles will get more difficult, until you’re really testing your mental muscles.